Tenebrae (film): Plot

-Peter Neal, an American writer of violent horror novels, visits Italy to promote his latest book, Tenebrae.
+Peter Neal, an American writer of violent horror and thriller novels, visits Italy to promote his latest book, Tenebrae.
 He is accompanied by his literary agent, Bullmer, and his assistant, Anne.
-Neal is unaware that he has also been followed to Rome by his embittered ex-fiancée, Jane.
+Neal is unaware that his embittered ex-fiancée, Jane, has also followed him to Rome.
 Just before Neal arrives in Rome, Elsa, a young kleptomaniac, is murdered with a razor by an unseen assailant.
 The murderer sends Neal a letter informing him that his works have inspired him to go on a killing spree.
-Neal is soon contacted by Police Captain Germani - a fan of his novels - and his partner, Inspector Altieri.
+Neal is soon contacted by Police Captain Germani – a fan of his novels – and his partner, Inspector Altieri.

 More killings take place.
-Tilde, a queer journalist and friend of Neal's who nonetheless considers his novels sexist, is murdered at her home along with her lover Marion.
+Tilde, a lesbian journalist and friend of Neal's who nonetheless considers his novels sexist, is murdered at her home along with her lover Marion.
 Maria, the young daughter of the owner of Neal's hotel, is hacked to death with an axe after discovering the killer's lair.
 Neal notices that TV interviewer Cristiano Berti has an unusually intense interest in his work.
-That night, Neal and Bulmer's assistant, Gianni, go to watch Berti's house.
+That night, Neal and Bullmer's assistant, Gianni, go to watch Berti's house.
 Gianni approaches the home alone to get a better view and witnesses Berti getting hacked to death with an axe.
 However, Gianni is unable to see the murderer's face and returns to Neal, only to find the novelist unconscious on the lawn.